theosotr/cynthia/README.md

   with data generated by the SMT solver.
 Note that these data are targeted, meaning that satisfy the constraints of the query specified by `<Query ID>`.
 * `.cynthia/sessions/<Session Name>/<Query ID>/diff_test.out`:
   The output of differential testing.
-Either "MATCH", "MISMATCH", "UNSUPPORTED", or "TIMEOUT".
+Either "MATCH", "MISMATCH", or "UNSUPPORTED".
 * `.cynthia/sessions/<Session Name>/<Query ID>/<orm>_<backend>.out`:
-  The output produced by the query written in ORM named `<orm>`, and when this query is run on the backend `<backend>`.
+  The output produced by the query written by using the API of ORM named `<orm>`, and when this query is run on the backend `<backend>`.
 * `.cynthia/sessions/<Session Name>/<Query ID>/query.aql`:
   The AQL query in human readable format.